MA: The University of Buckingham and the National Gallery in association with Waddesdon Manor

-The programme comprises two introductory weeks on principles and methodologies, followed by three four-week taught components delivered in the winter and spring terms.
-During the third term, and under supervision, students research a dissertation which will be submitted at the end of the December term.
+The programme comprises two introductory weeks on principles and methodologies, followed by three four-week taught components delivered in the autumn and winter terms (September–March).
+During the third term, and under supervision, students research a dissertation which will be submitted at the end of September the following year.
 The course includes trips to Paris and Florence to study key European collections.

 - Part A – Private collectors and collecting